urosivanovich/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  A functional component is just a plain JavaScript function that accepts props as an argument and returns a React element.

+  A class component requires to extend from React.Component and create  a render function which returns a React element.
+It must have the render() method returning HTML

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  The componentWillMount is the last function to be called immediately before the component is removed from the DOM.
+It's generally used to perform clean-up for any DOM-elements or timers created in componentWillMount.

+  The componentDidUpdate method is called after the render method of the component is done executing.
+That means that it will be called after all children's render methods have finished.

 3. Define stateful logic.

+  Stateful logic is any code that is used to manipulate or create data.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  Three steps of creating successful test are:
+  Arrange: Setup react component we are testing,
+  Act: Execute our behavior (if there is one).
+  Assert: Extract the response element and check (if necessary) that it is what we expect it to be.